paulvee/Home-Assistant/README.md

 # Home-Assistant
 Information and scripts for Home Assistent

-The two scripts are to be used with the HACS/Pyscript add-in.
+This is using the HACS/Pyscript add-in to test things out.
 It provides an almost full Python envorinment that can be used together with the Home Assistant environment.

 https://github.com/custom-components/pyscript